Enabling Accessibility Fund: Flat rate information

 • A ground level sensory panel is on the far-right edge of the playground

 A path connects to an existing pedestrian walkway or sidewalk.
-It must be at least 150mm wide and have a slope of no more than 5%.
+It must be at least 150 mm wide and have a slope of no more than 5%.
 The accessible safety surface needs to be a certain depth based on fall heights to meet CSA requirements and for drainage.
 The surfacing has minimum border or “fall zone buffer” area that outlines the playground.
 Accessible bridges connect elevated areas to ground level components.
 A transfer platform allows persons to transfer from their assistive mobility devices to elevated play components.
-A tactile orientation map allows users with visual impairments to navigate the play area.
+A tactile orientation map allows users with visual disabilities to navigate the play area.

 Accessible playgrounds include: